sithis993/Crypter/README.md

 Providing you've met the above prerequisites, building Crypter is straightforward:

 - Run the *Build.py* script in the *build* directory of this repository.
-- Check the *bin* directory in the root of the repository for the produced binary.
+- Check the *bin* directory (created during the build) in the root of the repository for the produced binary.

 A more detailed guide on building Crypter will be added to the repository's Wiki in the future.

 ## How does Crypter work?
-Crypter's approach is fairly conventional, but the lack of a CnC component does result in slightly different behaviour that enables you to very easily decrypt the encrypted files.
+Crypter's approach is fairly conventional, but the lack of a CnC component does result in different behaviour.
+Rather than sending the key to a remote server, Crypter instead writes it to a local file so that the files can be easily decrypted.
 Once executed, the following steps are taken:

 1. Generates an AES-256 bit key and writes it to key.txt in the current directory
     - You can use this key in the Crypter GUI to decrypt your files